Baku–Tbilisi–Ceyhan pipeline: Archaeology

-Azerbaijani, Georgian, Turkish, British, and American archaeologists began archaeological surveys 2000, sponsored by BP.
+Azerbaijani, Georgian, Turkish, British, and American archaeologists began archaeological surveys in 2000, sponsored by BP.
 Several cultural artifacts were uncovered during the construction, resulting in a coordinated research of the archaeological sites such as Dashbulaq, Hasansu, Zayamchai, and Tovuzchai in Azerbaijan; Klde, Orchosani, and Saphar-Kharaba in Georgia; and Güllüdere, Yüceören, and Ziyaretsuyu in Turkey.

 Controversies

 Politics

 Even before its completion, the pipeline was having an effect on the world's petroleum politics.
 The South Caucasus, previously seen as Russia's backyard, is now a region of great strategic significance.
 The U.S. and other Western nations have become much more involved in the affairs of the three nations through which oil will flow.
 The countries have been trying to use the involvement as a counterbalance to Russian and Iranian economic and military dominance in the region.
 Russian specialists claim that the pipeline will weaken the Russian influence in the Caucasus.
 The Russian Parliament Foreign Affairs Committee chairman Konstantin Kosachev stated that the United States and other Western countries are planning to station soldiers in the Caucasus on the pretext of instability in regions through which the pipeline passes.

 The project has been criticised due to bypassing and regional isolation of Armenia, as well as for human rights and safety concerns.
 Ilham Aliev, the president of Azerbaijan, which is in conflict with Armenia, was cited as saying, "If we succeed with this project, the Armenians will end in complete isolation, which would create an additional problem for their future, their already bleak future".

 The project also constitutes an important leg of the East–West energy corridor, gaining Turkey greater geopolitical importance.
 The pipeline supports Georgia's independence from Russian influence.
 Former President Eduard Shevardnadze, one of the architects and initiators of the project, saw construction through Georgia as a guarantee for the country's future economic and political security and stability.
 President Mikhail Saakashvili shares this view.
 "All strategic contracts in Georgia, especially the contract for the Caspian pipeline are a matter of survival for the Georgian state," he told reporters on 26 November 2003.